 "To be fair," John said, "he does seem to delight in exposing others to themselves in the most abrasive manner possible.
 It's no surprise his arrogance angers most people.
 Especially when they first meet him."

 "It didn't anger you."

 John pondered the truth of Mycroft's statement.
 He had felt some irritation and disbelief at Sherlock's dismissive arrogance during their first meeting, and several times since.
 However, he had left that encounter filled with curiosity and admiration more than anything else.
-Aside from a just a dash of irritation, he had been rather charmed.
+Aside from just a dash of irritation, he had been rather charmed.
 Intrigued.
-In truth, during his time with Sherlock, any anger he had felt towards the man regarding his keen skills of deduction related more to his easy detachment of the human element in his puzzles, not his arrogance or the truths he exposed.
+In truth, during his time with Sherlock, any anger he had felt towards the man regarding his keen skills of deduction related more to his easy detachment of the emotional element in his puzzles, not his arrogance or the truths he exposed.
 "No," he admitted.
 "It didn't anger me."

 "No," Mycroft reinforced the statement.
 "You accepted the pseudo-intimacy, the...invasion, with barely more than a twitch."